KennethLulie/aws-enterprise-agentic-ai/PHASE_0_HOW_TO_GUIDE.md

 Create file backend/src/agent/tools/weather.py in accordance with project plan and how to guide using best coding practices and latest best practices/sota way of doing it that is stable, do as much research as is necessary.
 The file should:
 1. Create WeatherTool class
 2. Implement LangGraph tool format
-3. For Phase 0: Return mock weather data
+3. For Phase 0: Return mock weather data (exposed via an MCP connection to demonstrate MCP compatibility; API key only needed when enabling live OpenWeather calls later)
 4. Mock data should include:
    - Location parameter
    - Temperature, conditions, humidity, wind speed